InstituteforDiseaseModeling/synthpops/docs/households.rst

 Workflow
 ========

-Use these |SP| functions to implement household initialization as follows:
+Use these |SP| functions to instantiate households as follows:

+#.
+Call :py:func:`~synthpops.contact_networks.generate_synthetic_population` and provide the binned
+    age bracket distribution data described above.
+This wrapper function calls the following functions:

+    #.
+From the binned age distribution, :py:func:`~synthpops.synthpops.get_age_n` creates samples
+        of ages from the binned distribution, and then normalizes to create a single-year distribution.
+        This distribution can therefore be gathered using whatever age bins are present in any given dataset.

     #.  :py:func:`~synthpops.contact_networks.generate_household_sizes_from_fixed_pop_size` generates empty
         households with known size based on the distribution of household sizes.

-#.  :py:func:`~synthpops.contact_networks.generate_all_households` takes in the remaining sources above,
+    #.  :py:func:`~synthpops.contact_networks.generate_all_households` contains the core implementation
-    and then does the following:
+        and constructs households with individuals of different ages living together.
+It takes in the remaining data sources above, and then does the following:

         -   Calls :py:func:`~synthpops.contact_networks.generate_living_alone` to populate households with 1 person (either from data on those living alone or, if unavailable, from the adult age distribution).
         -   Calls :py:func:`~synthpops.contact_networks.generate_larger_households` repeatedly with with
             different household sizes to populate those households, first sampling the age of a reference person and then their household contacts as outlined above.

 .. _Mossong et al. 2008: https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0050074
 .. _Fumanelli et al. 2012: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002673